-- you have changed your Investment Options, - you have made changes to your insurance coverage, - you have made or amended a binding beneficiary nomination, - you have made a written declaration that you are not a member of an inactive low-balance account, - there was an amount owed to us in respect of you (this does not include SG contributions or award contributions), or - we accepted an amount for you under a successor fund transfer of benefits from another superannuation fund.
+- you have changed your Investment Options, - you have made changes to your insurance coverage, - you have made or amended a binding beneficiary nomination, - · you have made a written declaration that you are not a Member of an inactive low-balance account, - there was an amount owed to us in respect of you (this does not include SG contributions or award contributions), or - we accepted an amount for you under a successor fund transfer of benefits from another superannuation fund.

 Please refer to ato.gov.au for further information about inactive low balances.
-To check if the ATO holds super for you, you can use the SuperMatch facility in the Secure Online Portal (when available again) or you can use the ATO's online services available at ato.gov.au or by telephoning the ATO on 13 28 65.
+To check if the ATO holds super for you, you can use the ATO's online services available at ato.gov.au or by telephoning the ATO on 13 28 65.